Infrastructure Acceleration Fund (IAF)

 This project is crucial for Lower Hutt’s future.
 Here’s how it will help:

-- More homes for our growing city – this infrastructure will pave the way for over 3,500 new homes, including higher-density and more affordable housing options.
+• More homes for our growing city – this infrastructure will pave the way for more than 3,500 new homes, including higher-density and more affordable housing options.

 Project design